alinnman/celestial-navigation/maths/sphere-proof.2.md

 ## Abstract

-We present the mathematical proof for connecting the known horizon dip with a mathematical reasoning leading to proving a spherical shape as the only possible one behind the actual observations.
+We present a mathematical proof connecting the known horizon dip to reasoning that leads to the conclusion that a spherical shape is the only possible explanation for the actual observations.

-Before going through this text you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.
+Before going through this material, you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.

 ## Initial remark: Horizon distance

-It is easy to see that horizon dip for a sphere (in arcminutes) always is the same as the **distance to the horizon in nautical miles**.
+It is easy to see that the horizon dip for a sphere (in arcminutes) is the same as the **distance to the horizon in nautical miles**.<br>
+*Here, horizon dip means the angle between the horizontal and the line of sight to the horizon,* *and distance to the horizon means the distance measured along the surface.*<br>
-So the proof presented here can **also be used** for measurements based on observations of the distance to the horizon/terminator.
+Thus, the proof presented here **also applies** to measurements based on observations of the distance to the horizon/terminator.

 ## Given Information

 - Observed horizon dip formula: **$d \approx k\sqrt{h}$** (where $d$ is in arcminutes, $h$ is elevation in meters, $1.85 < k < 1.93$)
-- For actual observations (with refraction) we can establish $k \approx 1.85$.
+- For actual observations, with refraction, we can establish $k \approx 1.85$.
-- This corresponds to a sphere of radius $R \approx 6300$ km
+- This corresponds to a sphere of radius $R \approx 6300$ km.
-- We need to prove this relationship uniquely determines spherical geometry
+- We need to prove that this relationship uniquely determines spherical geometry.

 ## Mathematical Setup

-For any smooth surface, let's consider an observer at height $h$ above the surface.
+For any smooth surface, consider an observer at height $h$ above the surface.
 The horizon dip angle $d$ is determined by the tangent line from the observer's position to the surface.

 ## Radius Determination from Coefficient (geometric case on a sphere)

-The dip of the horizon on a **sphere** can be calculated with the exact geometric formula
+The dip of the horizon on a **sphere** can be calculated with the exact geometric formula.

 $d(h) = \arccos \left( \frac{R}{R+h}\right)$

 where $R$ is the radius.
-For the Earth it is ${6.378}\times{10^6}$ m.<br>
+For the Earth, it is ${6.378}\times{10^6}$ m.<br>
 $h$ is observer elevation.

-This expression can also (using simple trigonometrics and application of Pythagoras' formula) be written as:
+This expression can also (using simple trigonometry and application of Pythagoras' formula) be written as:

 $d(h) = \arctan \sqrt{\frac{h^2 + 2h}{R}}$

-A common observation for lower elevations over Earth's surface is seeing the dip well approximated by this formula, when measuring with a level, theodolite or similar:<br>
+A common observation for lower elevations over Earth's surface is seeing the dip well approximated by this formula, when measuring with a level, theodolite, or similar:<br>

 $d_{\text{amR}}(h) \approx 1.85 \times \sqrt{h}$